Patricia Geissler

 Patricia E. Geissler (25 July 1947 – 28 March 2000) was a Swiss botanist and bryologist who made significant contributions to the study of liverworts and alpine plants.
-She served as curator of cryptogams at the Conservatory and Botanical Garden of the City of Geneva for over two decades and was known for her work on the Index Hepaticarum.
+She served as curator of cryptogams at the Geneva Botanical Garden for over two decades and was known for her work on the Index Hepaticarum.

 Early life and education

 Patricia Geissler was born in Basel, Switzerland.
 She completed her primary and secondary education in St. Gallen, where her parents operated a medical practice.
 Her classical education included Latin and Greek.

 After completing her Matura (Swiss secondary school leaving certificate) with a focus on classical languages in 1966, Geissler returned to Basel to study natural sciences at the University of Basel.
 She developed an early interest in botany during her undergraduate studies, influenced by the lectures and field excursions of Professor Heinrich Zoller.
 In 1974, she completed her PhD with a dissertation on the vegetation of alpine running waters (Zur Vegetation alpiner Fliessgewässer).